lacchain/david19-taskforce/docs/CONFINEMENT_INTERRUPTION_FORM.md

 ## TRAJECTORY
 Transportation date*
 I declare that my displacement is related with first necessity and the necessary activity that I following express:
-* Purchase of food, pharmaceutical and first necessity products
+* Purchase of food, pharmaceutical, and first necessity products
-* Attendance to a health center, service or institution
+* Attendance to a health center, service, or institution
-* Commuting to work premise, to render professional or enterprise tasks
+* Commuting to work premise to render professional or enterprise tasks
 * Return to residence or home
-* Assist or attend elder, minors of age, handicapped or vulnerable people
+* Assist or attend elder, minors of age, handicapped, or vulnerable people
 * Essential commuting to a financial or insurance entity
 * Necessity situation or reasons of force majeure